ChrstphrHll/npc_gen/students/Ezros Laerdya.md

 ---
 ### Description
 - 1st year Elf Cleric in Fiesn
-- wavy red hair that's a tousled bed head, Pale Brown eyes, and Light skin
+- shoulder length wavy platinum hair that's plain, Pale Brown eyes, and Light skin
 - Is Loving and Monstrous, and has Fame as their ideal

 ### Organizations